orelhochenboym/cheat-sheets/git-and-github/README.md

 ## Terms ##

 * Directory -> Folder
-* Terminal or Command Line -> Interface for Text Commands
+* Terminal or Command Line -> Interface for text commands
-* CLI -> Command Line Interface
+* CLI -> Command line interface
-* cd -> Change Directory
+* cd -> Change directory
-* Code Editor -> Word Processor for Writing Code
+* Code Editor -> Word processor for writing code
 * Repository -> Project, or the folder/place where your project is kept
 * GitHub -> A website to store your repositories online